Answers to questions we frequently get about skunks.

 Oh, the stench!
 It’s unforgettable, isn’t it?
-That distinctive smell comes from a mixture of noxious sulphur-containing chemicals (methyl and butyl thiols) emitted from a skunk’s anal glands.
+That distinctive musk smell comes from a mixture of noxious sulfur-containing chemicals (methyl and butyl thiols) emitted from a skunk’s anal glands.
 Sulfurs not only smell bad, but they linger — so well, in fact, they’re added to natural gas, which is odorless, so we can smell a gas leak in our homes.
 They’re also what we smell on the tip of a burned match or when Old Faithful geyser erupts.

-Sulphurs are hard to neutralize.
+Sulfurs are hard to neutralize.
 You’ll have to bathe your dog, maybe more than once.
 Plain old soap and water won’t work.
 Dog shampoo won’t work.
 Scented shampoos won’t work.
 It’s an unpleasant, fruitless task if you don’t know what to do.

 You’ve probably heard of tomato juice recipes for dealing with skunk musk, but they don’t work, so don’t waste time and energy trying them out.
 Some products available at hardware and pet supply stores may work fairly well.
 One such is Nature’s Miracle Skunk Odor Remover, which was used by the owners of “Bacon,” the dog you see in the photo.

 We believe — from personal experience — that the home recipe below works better than anything else.
 Credit Paul Krebaum, a chemist, with creating this solution, which was first published back in 1993.